Tajman90/Pizza-Sales-Analysis/README.md

 We set out to analyse the key indicators for Pizza Sales data to gain insight into the business performance.
 We calculated the following:: Total Revenue, Average Order Value, Total Pizza Sold, Total Orders and Average Pizza Sold.
 ## Problem Statement
 ### Charts Requirement
-We would like to visualise various aspects of our pizza sales data to gain insights and undertsand key trends.
+We would like to visualise various aspects of our pizza sales data to gain insights and understand key trends.
 We have identified the following requirements for creating charts:
 1. **Daily Trend for Total Orders:** Create a bar chart that displays the daily trend of total orders over a specific time period.
-This chart will help us identify any patterns or fluactuations in order volumes on a daily basis.
+This chart will help us identify any patterns or fluctuations in order volumes on a daily basis.
 2. **Monthly Trend for Total Orders:** Create a line chart that illustrate the hourly trend of total orders throughout the day.
-This chart will allow us to identify peak hours or periods of high hour activitiy.
+This chart will allow us to identify peak hours or periods of high hour activity.
-3. **Percentage of Sales by Pizza Category:** Create a pie chart that showa the distribution of sales across different pizaa categories.
+3. **Percentage of Sales by Pizza Category:** Create a pie chart that shows the distribution of sales across different pizza categories.
 This chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.